-In order to prevent back spasms, our physicians recommend that patients warm up and stretch their backs before working out or lifting heavy objects.
-Lifting abnormally shaped objects (like furniture) puts people at risk of developing back pain and muscle spasms.
-In order to prevent straining the back in a position that is uncomfortable, we highly encourage using another person to lessen the burden on the weight.
-If patients regularly workout their back muscles, it is important to spend a few days resting in between.
-Muscles that are in spasm are often irritated and inflamed, so rest days allow muscles to recover so they do not result in spasm.
+To prevent straining the back in an uncomfortable position, we highly encourage using another person to lessen the burden on the weight.
+If patients regularly work out their back muscles, spending a few days resting in between is important.
+Muscles in spasms are often irritated and inflamed, so rest days allow muscles to recover so they do not result in spasms.